Rokutann/nalist.el/README.md

 ### nalist-init `(symbol alist &key shallow)`

-Bind ALIST to SYMBOL if SHALLOW is t, otherwise a deep copy of ALIST.
+Bind SYMBOL to ALIST if SHALLOW is non-nil, otherwise to a deep-copy of ALIST.

 (fn SYMBOL ALIST &key SHALLOW)